engin100/950/labs/lab-3.md

 Once you've plugged the 9V in, the Arduino should light up - even though it isn't plugged into your computer!
 If it does, congrats, your external power is working!
 If not, check your connections again.

-As one last check that everything is working before we move on, upload the File → Examples → Basics → Blink code that the Arduino IDE comes with to your Arduino.
+As one last check that everything is working before we move on, upload the File → Examples → Basics → Blink code that the Arduino IDE comes with, to your Arduino.
 After it finishes uploading, unplug your computer and verify that the onboard LED on the Arduino continues to blink on only the 9V's power.

 <div class="primer-spec-callout info" markdown="1">
 In the next lab we will go over creating a more reliable power source using a separate power circuit.
 For now, this will do, just take note that sensor readings may fluctuate based on whether the Arduino is powered by a battery or by your computer, and whether or not all of the sensors are plugged in and drawing power.
 More on this later!